ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 {: important}

 In the following example, the customer provisions an {{site.data.keyword.on-prem-fname}} instance.
 The instance has 1 core with 8 GB of memory, a 150 GB disk, and is running Red Hat Enterprise Linux (RHEL) operating system (OS).
-Let us assume the following hypothetical monthly prices:
+Assume the following hypothetical monthly prices:
 * Cores: $143.23/month x 1 = $143.23
 * Memory: $9/month each GB x 8 = $ 72.00
 * Storage: $0.216/month each GB x 150 GB = $ 32.40